hail12pink/ShipNav/README.md

 # ShipNav

-ShipNav is a customizable microcontroller ship systemthat intends to assist with the managing of a ship.
+ShipNav is a customizable microcontroller ship system that intends to assist with the managing of a ship.

 ## Dependencies
 ShipNav requires the following to properly operate: